MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/driversecurity/implement-hvci-compatible-code.md

 ---
-title: Evaluate HVCI driver compatibility
+title: Implement HVCI compatible code
-description: Follow these steps to use to evaluate HVCI driver compatibility of your driver code. ms.date: 05/26/2020
+description: Follow these steps to use to evaluate HVCI driver compatibility of your driver code. ms.date: 07/20/2022
 ---

-# Evaluate HVCI driver compatibility
+# Implement HVCI compatible code

-## Overview

-The DGReadiness tool is designed to check a number of requirements for creating a PC that supports a variety of security enhancement features.
-This section describes how to use the tool to evaluate the ability of a driver to run in a Hypervisor-protected Code Integrity (HVCI) environment.
+This section describes how to implement Hypervisor-protected Code Integrity (HVCI) compatible code.

-OS and Hardware requirements for testing HVCI driver compatibility:

-1. Windows: Available on all versions of Windows, such as Windows Pro, Windows 10 Enterprise, Windows Server, and Windows 10 IoT Enterprise (Not supported in S Mode).

-2. Hardware: Recent hardware that supports virtualization extension with SLAT.

-To use the readiness tool to evaluate the additional requirements, such as secure boot, refer to the readme.txt file included in the readiness tool download.

-For more information about the related device fundamentals test, see [Device.DevFund tests](/windows-hardware/test/hlk/testref/device-devfund-tests).

-## Implement HVCI compatible code

 To implement HVCI compatible code, make sure your driver code does the following: